 Retail

 Retail credit cards is a broad designation that encompasses any credit card reward tied to a specific retailer or store.
 Rewards vary based on the card issuer and the store.
-However, they could include point-of-sale discounts with every purchase or the chance to earn points to use toward discounts and gift cards at the store.
+However, they might include point-of-sale discounts with every purchase or the chance to earn points to use toward discounts and gift cards at the store.

 Factors to Consider When Comparing Rewards Credit Cards